Skip to content

 PeacockYes ($7.99/mo)No45 days after theaters4K UHD

-Amazon Prime Video and Vudu let you rent individual movies without committing to a monthly plan.
-Max, Paramount+, and Peacock require subscriptions but give you access to their studios’ full catalogs once the theatrical window closes.
+Prime Video and Vudu let you rent without a monthly plan.
+Max, Paramount+, and Peacock require subscriptions.

 Yes, if you don’t mind waiting.
 Tubi and Pluto TV are both free, ad-supported apps available on Fire TV Stick.
 They won’t have movies still in theaters, but they regularly add titles that left theaters 6-12 months ago.

-None of these apps require a credit card or account to start watching.
-They make money through ads, so expect commercial breaks every 15-20 minutes.
-The trade-off is reasonable for free content.
+None require a credit card.
+Commercial breaks every 15-20 minutes.
+Reasonable trade-off for free content.

 Cinema APK is dead.
 The original developers shut it down, and every version floating around now is a clone packed with adware or malware.
 Don’t install anything claiming to be Cinema APK or Cinema HD.
 It’s not safe.